Home

 Friends Activities

-Spent following months interviewing local people in the locality and in the parks.
+Spent the following months interviewing local people in the locality and in the parks.

 Drew up a report and presented it to Haringey Parks managers and lobbied with it.